 - Your passport is valid for more than 6 months beyond your expected return date, especially when travelling in Europe (and especially in the 26 Schengen countries).
 You have checked that your visa and passport type are appropriate for the destination.
-You may need to check with that country.
+Check with VisasDirect or your travel agent.

 - The names on all bookings match passport names of all travellers.

 - Keep a copy of your travel insurance policy.
 Your policy must cover accidents, medical evacuation and personal items carried.
 You must not leave Australia without an adequate insurance cover.

 - Credit cards are current, accessible and have adequate funds available.
 Carrying more than one credit card may be very helpful.
 Access to ATMs is often very limited in foreign countries and fraud via ATM outlets is very common, especially in Italy.

 - You have sufficient current medications to cover your trip; otherwise carry a list of medications from your doctor.
 Carrying prescriptions may be helpful but does not guarantee a supply at your destination.
 Discuss with your own GP or your travel doctor.
 Carry a spare of any prescription glasses or magnifiers.
 Items needed for the protection of your health (mosquito nets, clean water items, repellents, etc) must be packed, if indicated.

 - Clothing items are appropriate to your destination and season.
 Travel packs (medication, first aid, etc) must be considered and purchased well in advance of travel.

 - You have registered with smartraveller.gov.au especially if travelling to Third World countries.

 - If you plan to drive, you must have an international Driving Permit which should be carried with your domestic licence at all times.
 These are not available for Australians in Vietnam.
 Motor vehicle insurance is mandatory and must be verified at the office of the hire car company.

 - At all times, travellers should carry with them details of current accommodation and contact details.

 INFORMATION TO BE PROVIDED TO NEXT OF KIN